How to grow auriculas

 A soil-less seed sowing compost can be used but a loam-based John Innes type seed compost is more common, and essential for the winter sowing.
 In both cases coarse sand or grit can be added to improve drainage.

 The compost should be levelled and moistened before the seed is scattered, very thinly, on the surface.
-It can then be just covered with glass or plastic and when the seedlings emerge their roots can be lightly covered with sand, compost or vermiculite.
+It can then be just covered with glass or plastic and, when the seedlings emerge, their roots can be lightly covered with sand, compost or vermiculite.
 The alternative is to cover the seed with grit or coarse sharp sand after sowing.
 The seedlings are quite capable of pushing through this covering which prevents the growth of algae and moss on the compost surface and also permits watering with a fine rose.
 This covering is essential for winter-sown seed.

-Growing on
+Growing on auriculas

 A variety of composts are used for growing auriculas.
 They need good drainage but also the ability to hold water and plant food.
-At the extremes we know two successful growers one of whom uses a straight multipurpose compost and the other uses a mixture of mole-hill soil and well rotted cow muck with the bottom third of his pots filled with drainage material!
-Someone growing for the first time might like to try our mixture which is two parts John Innes Potting Compost No.1, two parts soil-less Potting Compost and one part grit.
-We use this in plastic pots.
-For clay pots the amount of grit could be halved.
+At the extremes, we know two successful growers one of whom uses a straight multipurpose compost and the other uses a mixture of mole-hill soil and well rotted cow muck with the bottom third of his pots filled with drainage material!

 The best auriculas are still grown in clay pots.
 Their ability to dry out faster than plastic makes it easier to avoid over watering, particularly in the winter, but they do need more frequent watering in warm weather.

 The rest are happiest in a shady, or north-facing cold frame for most of the year, simply being brought into a well-ventilated, cold and shaded greenhouse to flower.
 An alpine house suits them well.
-It is not necessary to have expensive structures.
+It's not necessary to have expensive structures.
 Very good plants can be produced in a shady spot with a glass or plastic frame suspended overhead.

 One final thought: the flowers are beautifully scented, a fact often overlooked by those who write about them.
+Check out our round-up of RHS members' favourite scented plants for more ideas.

 Source of article